stevearc/oil.nvim/README.md

   view_options = {
     -- Show files and directories that start with "." show_hidden = false,
+    -- Show files and directories specified in ".gitignore" if present show_ignored = true,
     -- This function defines what is considered a "hidden" file is_hidden_file = function(name, bufnr)
       return vim.startswith(name, ".")